neek78/pycmake/README.rst

 Disclaimer
 ==========

 This is an experimental project to bind the Python interpreter into the CMake environment.
-This is in no way an "official" CMake project, or a statement of its direction or anything like that.
+This is in no way an "official" CMake project, anything like that.
 It's offered here in the hope that it is useful, etc.

 You should most certainly NOT use with any production code, or really any code that you need to compile reliably.
 The system is far from thoroughly tested.